 “You didn’t get the right kind,” I said.

 “I didn’t?” he replied with his brow furrowed.”
 Was there some other brand you wanted or something?”

 “No. You’re missing the point, ” I said.
 “You got the 70/30.
 I always get at least the 80/20.”

 He laughed.
 “Oh.
 That’s all?
 I thought I’d really messed up or something.”

-This might be a conversation, experience or situation many of us can relate to.
-One partner does something with good intention but unknowingly didn’t do entirely what the other had asked.
+This might be a conversation, experience, or situation many of us can relate to.
+One partner does something with good intentions but unknowingly didn’t do entirely what the other had asked.
 What can happen next is where we realize our unconsciousness in certain situations.